Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 \begin{enumerate} \item $k(y)\subset B$ is a quadratic field extension of $k$. \item The extension $k(y)/k$ and the algebra $B$ are both unramified at all finite primes of $k$ and ramify at precisely the same (possibly empty) set of real places of $k$.
 Further, all primes $\pp\in S$ split in $k(y)/k$. \item All primes $\pp$ dividing $\disc(y)/\Norm(y)$ split in $k(y)/k$. \end{enumerate}

 Suppose now that (1)-(6) hold.
-In this case the $S$--types of maximal orders $\calD$ of $B$ is even and the $\calD$ for which a conjugate $\overline{y}$ belongs to $\Gamma_{S,\calD}$ comprise exactly half of the $S$--types. \end{thm}
+In this case the number of $S$--types of maximal orders $\calD$ of $B$ is even and the $\calD$ for which a conjugate $\overline{y}$ belongs to $\Gamma_{S,\calD}$ comprise exactly half of the $S$--types. \end{thm}